Hediyehafzalzadeh/task-tracker-cli/README.md

 The list of commands and their usage :

-node index.js add "task name" -> To adding a new task
+node index.js add "task name" -> To add a new task

 node index.js delete 1 -> To delete task with ID 1